How to Install Arch Linux

 sudo reboot

-Step 15: Login to Arch Linux
+Step 15: Log in to Arch Linux

 Conclusion

-After following this guide, you should have successfully installed and configured Arch Linux on your computer.
-If you need an Arch Linux desktop environment, refer to our guide How To Install GNOME In Arch Linux.
+Next, if you need an Arch Linux desktop environment, refer to our guide on how to install GNOME in Arch Linux.

 Was this article helpful?